GRCDEV/ArduSim/help/development.md

 ### 5.3 GUI integration

-A few functions have been implemented to update the data already shown in the GUI, and to allow the developer to introduce new elements in the drawing panel.
+A few functions have been implemented to update data already shown in the GUI, and to allow the developer to introduce new elements in the drawing panel.

 The next list of functions allow the developer to update the GUI, and even close ArduSim when an unexpected behavior is detected, showing a message before closing the application.